Teacher of Science

 I love that WES encourages using my multicultural experiences to expose students to and highlight the importance of respect and appreciation for people of all nationalities and backgrounds.
 Teachers are role models for their students, and I’m proud to work at a school like West Exe, with ambitious and driven colleagues that empower their students to be more compassionate members of their community.

 Assistant Headteacher, Pedagogy and Practice

 After completing a degree in Mathematics and a Masters in Computational Science and Modelling I decided to embark on a career in teaching.
-I completed my PGCE in 2011 at the University of Exeter and began my career at a school in the South Hams before making the move to Exeter before ultimately ending up at West Exe as the Maths Lead Practitioner.
+I completed my PGCE in 2011 at the University of Exeter and began my career at a school in the South Hams before making the move to Exeter before ultimately ending up at West Exe, initially as the Maths Lead Practitioner.